A Jedi's Fight - A Star Wars Fan Fiction Story

 Han looked skeptically, but beckoned to his first-mate.

 They all walked down the ramp.
 Han closed it and Leia tuned in on the Force and found the switch to activate the ship's cloaking.
-The ship's grey surface vanished and became part of the surrounding vegitation.
+The ship's grey surface vanished and became part of the surrounding vegetation.
 Chati looked up curious at Han.

-"How is it working, sir?"
+"How is it working, general Solo?"
 He asked.

-"Reflection, Chati.
+"Reflection.
 Chewie and I covered the ship with a special layer.
 If the switch is activated a electric current runs through the layer and reflects the surroundings on the ship's surface.
 It continues this reflection until the switch is deactivated."

 Chati started to laugh.

-"Come back, Chati," Luke said and looked at the spot where the girl had vanished.
+"Stay with us, Chati, we're all going to the camp site together," Luke said and looked at the spot where the girl had vanished.

 divider